swagger-api/swagger-editor/docs/config.md

 --------

 #### `examplesFolder`
-Path to a directory with examples specs
+Path to a directory with examples specs.
+Note that this string will be used in between two other URL segments so you always need the trailing and leading slashes

 #### `exampleFiles`
-List of files in ``exampleFolder`` that contain example specs.
+Array of strings.
+List files in ``exampleFolder`` that contain example specs.
 The first file is used as the default document for the editor when it is opened.